The1stMartian/GCskewAnalyzer/README.md

 ### C. Breuer (Formerly C. Merrikh) 9/2021

 ### Usage:
-The GC skew analysis script is written in Python3 and has no dependencies.
+The GC skew analyzer script is written in Python3 and has no dependencies.
 To execute the program, enter:<br>
 &gt;> python GCS_v6.py